See answer

 Not getting enough sleep can cause lupus brain fog symptoms.
 When talking about forgetting words, one member stated, “I notice it more when I’m tired.”

-Researchers have found that between 50 percent and 80 percent of people with systemic lupus erythematosus (SLE) — the most common form of lupus — experience sleep disturbances.
-More than 2,700 members of MyLupusTeam report having insomnia.
-Whether you have difficulty falling asleep or wake up frequently throughout the night, a pattern of poor sleep can worsen lupus flares and affect mental and physical health.
+More than 2,800 members of MyLupusTeam report having insomnia.
+Whether you have difficulty falling asleep or wake up frequently during the night, a pattern of poor sleep can worsen lupus flares and affect both mental and physical health.
 “I think some of it is due to a lack of deep sleep.
-When you toss and turn, you don’t get to the deep sleep needed to rest that part of your brain,” commented another member.
+When you toss and turn, you don’t get to the deep sleep needed to rest that part of your brain,” commented one member.

 2. Lupus Flare-Ups